 On the co-curricular side of the programme, all pupils have access to our outstanding facilities and participate each week in up to four football sessions, boxing, yoga and dance classes, two strength and conditioning sessions, psychology and video analysis sessions, plus at least one match.

-None of our players in the Senior Elite Programme play at football academies but they are all football academy standard.
+None of our players in the Senior Elite Programme play at football academies.
+We are not a football academy.
+The football is comparable but we are focused on the holistic development of the individual, centred around their education.
 Players see the Bradfield Football Programme as the place that will enable them to become the best footballer they can be by the time they are 18 years old; something we continue to prove year after year.

 Our coaches are all professionally qualified and as Director of Football I hold a UEFA A Licence.
-The programme, in its provision and delivery, is the equivalent standard to a Category One professional football club academy in the UK.
+The programme, in its provision and delivery, is the highest standard of football education on offer in the UK.

 Although the aim of the Football Programme is to help pupils become the best versions of themselves they can be, rather than be a professional footballer, the answer to this question is yes.
-We currently have two alumni playing professionally, Ed Cook (G 16-18) and Marco Micaletto (D 09-14).
+We currently have three alumni playing professionally, Ed Cook (G 16-18), Marco Micaletto (D 09-14) and Max Hemmings (D 10-15).

 The problem with football development in the UK is that it defines the young people in its care.